 Adjustable collar size 6 – 8 and a leash that is 3/8 inch wide: Your puppy will not come to you lead broke, or even used to a collar, so you will need to get them used to wearing a collar by only putting it on until they scratch at it.
 After a couple of days your pup can wear the collar at all times.
 The leash should not be tugged on at all for the first week.
 Let puppy lead you at first.
 Puppies to not need to be taken for a walk until they are older, just let them play around in the grass without any pressure to stay by your side.
 Let them explore, and a gentle pat and praise for potties or coming to you is generally all that is needed for training purposes.

 Vet care: Make an appointment for your puppy to see the vet.
 Our puppies see the vet when they are 6 – 7 wks. of age.
 They get a 5 way puppy booster shot and final wormer.
 They get checked for heart health.
 The vet also checks for hernias or any other health problems.
 All of this will be documented on your paperwork that you get with your puppy.
 Talk to your vet about future booster shots, worming and rabies shots for your puppy, as well as a plan for spay or neuter.
 Generally puppies are given 2 more boosters 3 – 4 wks. apart.
 Spay and neutering as well as rabies shots can sometimes be done as early as 10 wks. depending on the policy of your vet.
 At this time you can request tail docking or dew claw removal if it is not already done, or if a dew claw has grown back after removal.

-Note! - Recent change from 4health puppy food to royal canine mini puppy food.
-(It should be easier to find!)
+Note! - Recent change from 4health puppy food to royal canine medium puppy food.
+(Royal Canine food should be easier to find and pups love it!)
 If you do purchase the 4health, it may need to be soaked in warm water before feeding.
 Royal Canine can be fed dry.